Sexual abuse cases in Southern Baptist churches: Background

 Allegations of sexual misconduct are not a new development within the Southern Baptist Convention.
 An investigative report determined that the Baptist leadership would cover up allegations and move offenders to other communities, all while facing some of their own allegations of indecency.
 The report by the Chronicle and Express-News said that at least ten Southern Baptist churches welcomed pastors, ministers and volunteers who had been charged with sexual misconduct, many of whom were registered sex offenders.
 Pastors Leslie Mason, Michael Lee Jones and Joseph S. Ratliff all continued to work as religious figures after allegations of sexual misconduct.
 Darrell Gilyard, who received multiple allegations of sexual assault, served three years in prison for child molestation before returning to the pulpit at Christ Tabernacle Baptist Church in Jacksonville, Florida.

-Mark Aderholt was credibly accused of sexually assaulting sixteen-year-old Anne Marie Miller when she was a student at Southwestern Baptist Theological Seminary.
+Mark Aderholt was credibly accused of sexually assaulting sixteen-year-old Anne Marie Miller when he was a student at Southwestern Baptist Theological Seminary.
 The investigating entity, the International Mission Board of the SBC allowed Aderholt to resign and over the next eleven years, he continued pastoring in large churches in Arkansas listing references from the International Mission Board on his resume.
 In 2016, he took an executive position at the South Carolina Southern Baptist Convention where he resigned shortly after he was arrested on four felony counts of sexual abuse.
 Aderholt's arrest sparked a cascade of external independent examinations in the Southern Baptist Convention.

 Paul Pressler, former vice president of the Southern Baptist Convention, was accused by Toby Twining and Brooks Schott of sexual misconduct in separate court affidavits.
 Both men said Pressler molested or solicited them for sex.
 The accusations were filed as part of a lawsuit filed in 2017 by Gareld Duane Rollins Jr. claiming he was regularly raped by the Conservative leader.
 Rollins met Pressler in high school and was part of a Bible study Pressler led.
 Rollins claims he was raped two to three times a month while at Pressler's home.
 According to the Chronicle, Pressler agreed in 2004 to pay $450,000 to Rollins for physical assault.
+The SBC settled the Rollins case out of court in December 2023.